ValeMel/stylegan/README.md

 . texture sticking

-. translation and rotation equivariance

-. still faster training
+. translation and rotation equivariance: in StyleGAN2, distortion of faces when being shifted or rotated; here solved in 2 configurations of the network: StyleGAN3-T and StyleGAN3-R (which covers both equivariances)

-# How to train NVidia's stylegan3
+# How to train NVidia's StyleGAN3
 PyTorch implementation of the NeurIPS 2021 paper

+# How to fine-train StyleGAN3?
+Transfer Learning

-# How to run stylegan3
+# How to run StyleGAN3 to generate synthetic images